Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 ![Rename import/export definition ](/Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/RenameImportExportDefinition.png "[Rename import/export definition ]")

 - *For*
-Click the drop-down list to select import/export definition type where the new definition will be renamed.
+Click the drop-down list to select the import/export definition type where the new definition will be renamed.

 - *Old name*
 The previously given name is displayed.
 This field is read-only.